dapachec/deep-rl-navigation/README.md

 In this project, we will train a virtual agent to solve the Banana Collection task, a benchmark in the deep-RL comunity developed by the Unity ML-agents team.

-In this task, the objective of our navigating agent is to collect as many as possible yellow bananas while avoiding to collect blue bananas.
+The objective of our navigating agent is to collect as many as possible yellow bananas while avoiding to collect blue bananas.

-The observations that the agent extracts from the environment are stored in a continuous space of 37 dimensions, including the agent's velocity, along with a ray-based perception of objects around the agent's forward direction.
+The observations from the environment are stored in a continuous space of 37 dimensions, including the agent's velocity, along with a ray-based perception of objects around the agent's forward direction.
 In particular, the agent throws 7 rays at angles (20, 90, 160, 45, 135, 70, 100).
-Each ray contains info about the presence of one of four detectable objects encoded in a one-shot vector (i.e., yellow banana, wall, blue banana, other agent), and a distance measure which is a fraction of the ray length.
+Each ray contains info about the presence of one of four detectable objects encoded as a one-shot vector (i.e., yellow banana, wall, blue banana, other agent).
+It also contains a distance measure with respect to the collided object (a fraction of the ray's total lenght)

 There are four possible actions available to the agent at each time step (Move forward, Move backward, Turn left, Turn right).
 The agent receives a reward of +1 when it collects a yellow banana, and of -1 for a blue banana.
 Thus, the goal of the agent is to collect as many yellow bananas as possible while avoiding blue bananas.